opentable/menu-code-test-react-ts/README.md

 The menu data is served at this endpoint:
 * GET `http://0.0.0.0:5050/api/menu`

-You should need to modify any of the server code.
+You shouldn't need to modify any of the server code.

 ## Client
 client runs on 3001 and proxies requests to server on port 5050